 Radon: What You Need to Know

-A naturally formed gas resulting from a radioactive element, such as uranium, which is commonly found in rocks and soil, breaking down and travelling to other places via air and water.
-Radon is similar to carbon monoxide, in that it is colorless and odorless, therefore not detectable by human senses.
+Radon is a naturally formed gas resulting from a radioactive element, such as uranium, which is commonly found in rocks and soil, breaking down and travelling to other places via air and water.
+Radon is similar to carbon monoxide, in that it is colorless and odorless, making it indetectable by human senses.

 Most radon exposure occurs in homes and buildings, caused by the gas entering through cracks in the foundation and floors, at construction joints, around electrical wiring, plumbing, and other openings.

-When radon gas breaks down into solid radioactive elements they can attach to dust and other small particles in the air, where they can be breathed into your lungs and lodge in the linings, damaging lung tissue and possibly causing lung cancer in the future.
+When radon gas breaks down into solid radioactive elements they can attach to dust and other small particles in the air.
+When that happens, they can easily be breathed into your lungs and lodge in the linings, damaging lung tissue and possibly causing lung cancer in the future.
 Some additional information about the effects of radon include:

-You can also hire a professional radon expert/company to perform the testing for you by visiting the EPA website at www.epa.gov/radon/whereyoulive.html.
+Alternatively, you can hire a professional radon expert/company to perform the testing for you by visiting the Minnesota Department of Health.
 If you live in a condominium or if your community is professionally managed, ask your property management company for a referral.

 The EPA estimates that approximately one in 15 U.S. homes has an elevated level of radon -- 4.0 picocuries per liter (pCi/L) or higher, compared to 1.3 pCi/L, the average indoor level.
 In Minnesota, the Department of Health estimates that two in every five Minnesota homes have high levels of radon.
-If you perform a short-term test returns a high radon level, follow up with a long-term test to confirm.
-If the results are still high, take steps to mitigate the problem.
-Only sealing cracks in walls and floors is not usually enough.
+If you perform a short-term test that returns a high radon level, follow up with a long-term test to confirm.
+If the results are still high, it’s time to take steps to mitigate the problem.

 Active soil depressurization (ASD) is a proven, cost-effective and reliable technique.
 It collects the radon from beneath the building before it enters.